 Taleb says, “The notion of belief without sacrifice, which is tangible proof, is new in history.”
 Marriage is, for a woman, “belief without sacrifice.”
 She sacrifices nothing and asks the man to potentially sacrifice everything, up to and including his freedom.
 If the man cannot pay child support, he will likely be jailed, thus ensuring that he will lose his job and fall further behind.
 This is called “being a deadbeat dad.”

-He may have children, but the woman and the medical system will resist DNA testing to make sure they are his (I had mine tested: they are mine).
+He may have children, but the woman and the medical system will resist DNA testing to make sure they are his (personal experience speaking here).

 Marriage can only barely, kind of make sense for a man who marries a woman who makes substantially more money than he does.
 Most women, of course, do not want to marry a man who makes less than they do, so that is a rare situation.